 The entry point of a .NET service has the form assembly:class.
-The assembly component can be a partially or fully qualified assembly name, such as hello.version=0.0.0.0.0.Culture=neutral, or an assembly DLL name such as hello.dll that may optionally include a leading relative or absolute path name.
+The assembly component can be specified as the name of a DLL present in PATH, or as the full name of an assembly residing in the Global Assembly Cache (GAC), such as hello, Version=0.0.0.0, Culture=neutral.
+The class component is the complete class name of the service implementation class, which must define a public constructor.